annotation/text-fabric/docs/applib/displaysettings.md

 baseTypes: string | iterable, optional `None`
     Node types at the bottom of pretty displays.
-    They are also the node type that receive the primary highlights (colored backgrounds), whereas the highlights for other node types are colored boxes.

     The default is app dependent, usually the slot type of the corpus.

 colorMap: dict, optional `None`